goetzrieger/ansible-labs-summit2020/ansible-tower-advanced/3.11-rest-api/README.md

     Ansible Tower 3.4.1
     Ansible 2.7.5

-You see that with the `--verbose` option, awx-cli tells us which API calls it’s making, what **parameters** it’s sending with **GET** requests and what **data** is needed for **POST** actions.
+You see that with the `--verbose` option, awx tells us which API calls it’s making, what **parameters** it’s sending with **GET** requests and what **data** is needed for **POST** actions.

 In this simple case you can simply take the call and run it with e.g.
 **curl**:

-    [root@control ~]# curl -k -H 'Content-Type: application/json' --user admin:r3dh4t1! \
+    [root@ansible ~]# curl -k -H 'Content-Type: application/json' --user admin:r3dh4t1! \
             --data '{}' \
             -X GET https://tower1.example.com/api/v2/config/ | jq